elasticio/api-docs/source/includes/_teams.md

 }
 ```

-This resource allows you to retrieve all teams the current user is member in.
+This resource allows retrieving all teams where the current user remains a member.

 ### HTTP Request